draktr/monte-library/docs/index.rst

    own hyperparameters, posterior and proposal distributions as needed.
-   Furthermore ``BaseSampler`` class can be used as parent class for any proprietary Monte Carlo algorithm thus utilizing its features for visualizations, posterior analysis and convergence checks
+   Furthermore ``BaseSampler`` class can be used as parent class for any proprietary Monte Carlo algorithm thus utilizing its features for visualizations, posterior analysis and convergence checks.

 -  **SIMPLE AND CLEAR CODE BASE** - code was intentionally kept simple to be understandable to those with limited exposure to Statistical